voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Summary fields
 --------------

-Summary fields allow you to efficiently perform queries where directly querying the underlying field is prohibitively slow due to the number of objects/frames in the field.
+Summary fields allow you to efficiently perform queries on large datasets where directly querying the underlying field is prohibitively slow due to the number of objects/frames in the field.

-For example, as we'll see below, summary fields are useful for retrieving samples in a video dataset that contain specific values of interest in at least one frame.
+For example, suppose you're working on a
+:ref:`video dataset <video-datasets>` with frame-level objects, and you're interested in finding videos that contain specific classes of interest, eg `person`, in at least one frame:

-Use :meth:`create_summary_field() <fiftyone.core.dataset.Dataset.create_summary_field>`
-to create a summary field for a given input field path:

 .. code-block:: python
     :linenos: